Personal Protective Equipment at Work Regulations

 To ensure there is no misunderstandings it is recommended that employers determine a methodology to record the provision of PPE, any instruction and training provided regarding why it is needed and its use and as necessary the return of PPE issued, as this will evidence the employer’s due diligence and compliance with the law.

-Has the Personal Protective Equipment at Work Regulations 2022 raised any questions?
 Do you need to discuss any other health & safety related issues?
-Please do not hesitate to contact your health & safety consultant or the central office for advice / assistance.
+Please do not hesitate to contact Kingfisher for advice.